Flint / Flour Corn

 ," she said.
 "There is no selection; Just generic 'corn meal' with no hope of knowing what variety you are eating or how long ago it was ground.

-I have to admit that she sold me on the idea that everyone, from a small gardener to a homesteader, should be eating grain that they grew, harvested and processed themselves, with corn included at the top of the list.
+We have to admit that she sold us on the idea that everyone, from a small gardener to a homesteader, should be eating grain that they grew, harvested and processed themselves, with corn included at the top of the list.
 Cheryl and her sister both sent me seed and we started growing it.

 'Floriani Red Flint' was named by William Rubel after his Italian friends who grow it and generously shared their seeds.
 Adapted over the centuries, through selection, by the Alpine farmers who ate it themselves, it became the staple polenta corn of the people living in the Valsugana Valley near the city of Trento, in Italy.